pymc-devs/pymc-examples/myst_nbs/survival_analysis/survival_analysis.myst.md

 We see that the cumulative hazard for metastasized subjects increases more rapidly initially (through about seventy months), after which it increases roughly in parallel with the baseline cumulative hazard.

 These plots also show the pointwise 95% high posterior density interval for each function.
-One of the distinct advantages of the Bayesian model fit with `pymc3` is the inherent quantification of uncertainty in our estimates.
+One of the distinct advantages of the Bayesian model fit with `pymc` is the inherent quantification of uncertainty in our estimates.

 +++